Medical Providers Resources

 Sputum Sample

-TB disease can be treated by taking several medications, usually for 6 to 9 months.
-There are 10 medications currently approved by the U.S. Food and Drug Administration (FDA) for treating TB.
-Of the approved medications, the first-line anti-TB agents that form the core of treatment regimens include:
+Tuberculosis (TB) disease is treatable with a variety of prescribed medications taken over a period of 6 to 9 months.
+Currently, the U.S. Food and Drug Administration (FDA) has approved 10 drugs for treating TB.
+Of the approved drugs, the first-line anti-TB agents that form the core of treatment regimens include:

 isoniazid (INH)